KMORaza/BO-based-Damper-Placement-Optimization/README.md

-## Optimizing damper placement in automotive mechanical suspension using Bayesian Optimization (BO)
+## Optimale Dämpferplatzierung in der mechanischen Fahrzeugaufhängung, entwickelt mit Bayesscher Optimierung und geschrieben in der C-plus-plus-Programmiersprache (Optimizing damper placement in automotive mechanical suspension using Bayesian Optimization and written in C++ programming language)

 ### Overview
 * Parameters of an automotive suspension system are optimized to minimize an objective function that balances: